mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "Stay with me.
 Just for one more minute."

 She looked at me for a bit, then hung her lantern on a hook in the wall and held my hand through the hole.
-This place smelled like piss and rust, but I didnt mind.
+This place smelled like piss and rust, but I didn't mind.
 I chose this woman and she chose me.

 "I love you, Liffa.
 Kipnu would say it too if he were here."